SEE THE PERSON NOT THE DISABILITY

 Myth #8 – People who have developmental disabilities do not have the same feelings as people without disabilities : False: All people experience similar emotions, whether they express them the same way or not.

-Myth #9 – Employees with disabilities have a higher absentee rate than employees without disabilities : Studies by research firms shows that employees with disabilities are not absent any more than employees without disabilities.
-In fact, these studies show that on the average, people with disabilities have better attendance rates than their non-disabled counterparts.
+Myth #9 – Employees with disabilities have a higher absentee rate than employees without disabilities : Studies by research firms show that employees with disabilities are not absent any more than employees without disabilities.
+In fact, these studies show that on average, people with disabilities have better attendance rates than their non-disabled counterparts.

 Myth #10 – Considerable expense is necessary to accommodate workers with disabilities :

 Most workers with disabilities require no special accommodations and the cost for those who do is minimal or much lower than many employers believe.

 Myth #11 – Persons with disabilities have problems with transportation : Persons with disabilities are capable of arranging their own transportation: walking, biking, driving, taking public transportation, hiring a driver, or taking a cab.
 Just because a person has a disability doesn’t mean they can’t get around.